JDuckworth1/NeurovascularDynamics/README.md

 Extract and save df/f (x,t) from tif images.
 Compute the peak vasomotor frequency, preform space-frequency SVD, and plot the dominant mode's magnitude and phase.
 Extract phase at each location along the vasculature, calculate phase gradients and traveling wave properties.

 ## Penetrating Ves
 Process interleaved two photon frame scan tif images.
-Estimate cross sectional diameter using the [Threshold in Radon Space method](https://journals.sagepub.com/doi/10.1038/jcbfm.2014.67), and perform spectral calculations on the resulting diameter time series.
+Estimate cross sectional diameter using the [Threshold in Radon space method](https://journals.sagepub.com/doi/10.1038/jcbfm.2014.67), and perform spectral calculations on the resulting diameter time series.
 Calculate spectra, phase, and coherence for each trial and plot these results.

 ## Pial2P
 Process and analyze two photon frame scans with two simultaneous imaging channels: Cy5.5 and smooth muscle GCaMP8.1.
 Calculate GCaMP df/f(x,t), integrated Cy5.5 intensity(x,t), and lumen diameter(x,t) via Full-Width-(Scale factor)-Max.
 Analyze the relations between these signals using cross correlation and spectral methods.